-No sign-up is necessary at riflery.
-Please note the minimum age for riflery is the preteen group, ages 10 and up.
+No sign-up is necessary at Riflery.
+Please note the minimum age for Riflery is the Preteen group.
 Morning classes are open at the scheduled times listed in your Blue Book.
-Instruction in safety and shooting techniques will be emphasized.
+Instruction in safety and shooting techniques will be stressed.